free or paid products and tools to make exporting easier

 in grants and financing options to help you go global

-From identifying new markets to defining winning entry strategies, trade specialists, and consultants from the public and private sectors can help you build a sound export plan.
-Meet these experts and discover new market planning tools in this section.
+From identifying new markets to defining winning entry strategies, trade specialists from the public and private sectors can help clients build a sound export plan and offer trade advice and consultation.

-Reach new buyers around the world with a sound digital marketing strategy.
-Meet hundreds or web and digital marketing experts who will help you pick the right channels, engage with promising new audiences, and discover the right tools to do it.
+Web and digital marketing experts help clients pick the right channels, engage with promising new audiences, discover the right tools to do it and create a sound digital marketing strategy.

 Making the sale is only half the battle.
 Without the proper warehousing partners, the most knowledgeable freight forwarder, the most thorough customs broker, and the most reliable shipping partners, you can’t succeed.
 Meet all these experts here.

 Without the right financing partners and the safety offered by proper insurance, exporting can be a risky adventure.
-Discover all the financing options available to U.S. exporters – including grants and loans – and explore export insurance products.
+Assist clients with your financing and insurance services and resources.

-Trade is complicated.
-If you are new to exporting, the learning curve can be steep.
-From exports basics to advanced topics, the professionals, services providers, and training resources in this section will help you become a master of global trade.
+From exporting basics to advanced topics, these professionals, service providers and training resources will help clients become a master of global trade.

-Protecting yourself is the key to a winning internationalization strategy.
-From tax compliance to intellectual property protection, the experts and the services in this section will help you understand and navigate all the paperwork that comes with exporting.
+From tax compliance to intellectual property protection, the experts within this category can help clients understand and navigate all the paperwork that comes with exporting.

 Reaching new audiences can be an exciting and lucrative adventure when done right.
-Meet professionals and discover tools and services that will help you create winning marketing strategies and campaigns in new markets around the world.
+Clients can get in touch with professionals who will help them create winning marketing strategies and campaigns in new markets around the world.

 Frequently Asked Questions